Requirements By Age

 - Practice driving for at least 12 months.

 - Obtain a limited provisional license.

-- Keep your limited provisional license for at least six months.
+- Keep your limited provisional license for at least 6 months.

-- Obtain your regular license once you turn 18.
+- Obtain your regular license once you turn 18 years old.

 Take Drivers Education

 You may take the state-approved driver education class through your high school or a local driving school.

 All drivers younger than 18 years old need to pass a driver education course.
 Even if you have a license from your former state, if you didn't take a driver education class as part of the licensing process, you must complete one now in order to get your North Carolina license.
 But, you can be issued a temporary permit which allows you to drive while you're fulfilling your education requirement.